 We don’t use a rolling pin to roll out our dough.
 Instead, we press the dough out with our fingers.
 You can see us do this in our recipe video.

 If the dough needs it, we will do it for a third time before pressing it into a final rectangle and cutting out our biscuits.
-If any of that seems confusing, please watch our video.
-I promise it isn’t difficult.
+Watch our video to see me do this.
+It’s easy!

-We use an oven-safe skillet to bake biscuits.
-These actually bake up better when they are placed close together.
+We use an oven-safe skillet to bake biscuits and bake them close together.
+I’ve found that biscuits rise taller when they are placed close together.
 Since we use such a hot oven, the liquid in the dough steams and helps them to rise.
-If you do not have an oven-safe skillet, use a baking sheet, but place the biscuits closer together than you would cookie dough.
+If you do not have an oven-safe skillet, use a baking sheet, but still place the biscuits closer together than you would cookie dough.

 I love serving these biscuits while they are still warm.
 Here are some ideas for how to serve them: